 Full Bio

-Victoria’s research focuses on the historical development of double bass pedagogy and the evolving role of the instrument in orchestral literature.
-Her work, “The Double Bass: Becoming the Foundation of the Orchestra,” earned first place in the 2024 International Society of Bassists Research Competition (Student Division) and will be published in the Online Journal of Bass Research.
-She will be presenting this research at the 2025 ISB Convention.
-Her interests include uncovering connections between regional bass traditions and expanding access to underrepresented bass literature.
+Victoria’s research focuses on the historical development of double bass pedagogy and the instrument’s emergence as a foundational voice within the orchestra.
+Her project, The Double Bass: Becoming the Foundation of the Orchestra, received first place in the 2024 International Society of Bassists Research Competition (Student Division) and was later published in the Online Journal of Bass Research.
+Her doctoral essay, Interwoven Traditions: Cross-Influence in 19th-Century Western European Double Bass Pedagogy, further explores the exchange of ideas between major regional schools of bass playing during the nineteenth century.
+Her broader scholarly interests include archival research, historical translation projects, and expanding access to underrepresented bass literature and pedagogical resources.

 To me, the double bass is one of the most powerful tools in any ensemble.
 Though often in a supporting role, its importance is infallible.
 It provides a depth that is both foundational and transformative.
 On its own, the bass holds a compelling solo voice that connects to any emotion and tells its story with honesty and strength.